Blender: Countertop blenders

 Countertop blenders typically offer 2–16 speed settings, but having more choices in speed settings is not an indication of increased utility for all users.

 In cases where the blades are removable, the container should have an O-ring or gasket between the body of the container and the base to seal the container and prevent the contents from leaking.
 The blending container is generally shaped in a way that encourages material to circulate through the blades, rather than simply spinning around.

 The container rests upon a base that contains a motor for turning the blade assembly and has controls on its surface.
 Most modern blenders offer a number of possible speeds.
 Low-powered blenders require the addition of some liquid to operate correctly.
 In these blenders, the liquid helps move the solids around the jar, bringing them in contact with the blades.
 The blades create a whirlpool effect which moves solids from top to bottom, ensuring even contact with the blade.
 This creates a homogeneous mixture.
 High-powered blenders are capable of milling grains and crushing ice without such assistance.

 Immersion blenders

 The hand-held immersion blender, stick blender, hand blender or wand blender has no container of its own, but instead has a mixing head with rotating blades that can be immersed in a container.
 Immersion blenders are convenient for homogenizing volumes that are too large to fit in the bowl of a stationary blender or as in the case of soups, are too hot to be safely poured into the bowl.

 The operation of an immersion blender requires that the user hold down a switch for as long as the blades operate, which can be tiresome for the user.

-Handheld blenders are ideal for small and specific tasks but do not have as many uses as a countertop blender.
+Handheld blenders are particularly used for small and specific tasks but do not have as many uses as a countertop blender.